uidaholib/main-web-redesign_draft/content/services/reserve/policies.md

 ## Access

-- Visit the <a href="list.html">Course Reserve Listings</a> and look for your course by instructor, term, or subject.
+- Visit the [Course Reserve Listings](https://alliance-uidaho.alma.exlibrisgroup.com/leganto/readinglist/searchlists) and look for your course by instructor, term, or subject.
 - Click on the course name to view a list of all items on reserve.
 - To access electronic reserve items, students will have to sign in using their NetID.